-To know what is Coriolis flow meter and Coriolis flow meter working principle, We have to know about Coriolis Effect that is Invented by Gaspard-Gustave de Coriolis.
+To know what is Coriolis flow meter and Coriolis flow meter working principle is, We have to know about Coriolis Effect that is Invented by Gaspard-Gustave de Coriolis.
 To understand what the Coriolis effect is we will take a simple example:

 That beer bottle falls slightly backward to its aimed location.
 Do you know why??

 Well, that is the Coriolis effect.
 This Explains When Some object is not firmly connected to the ground and traveling from one point to another point then there is slight deflection observed on its path with respect to things rigidly connected to the ground.
 This deflection is because of the inertia of that object in motion.

 A Coriolis flow meter is a type of mass flow meter designed specially to measure the different variables of fluid flow through its mass and inertia.
 This is one of the most versatile flow meters available.